 Does Ignoring Anxiety Make It Go Away?

 Ignoring symptoms of anxiety does not make them go away.
-Instead, it can worsen the symptoms of anxiety and result in adverse mental health conditions like panic disorder.
-Treatment of anxiety disorders is necessary to help people living with anxiety lead normal lives.
+Instead, it can worsen symptoms and even potentially result in the development of other co-occurring conditions like panic disorder or depression.
+If you’re experiencing symptoms of anxiety, effective treatment is available.

 How Long Does Anxiety Last?